-GERALD M. FENICHEL, M.D., Professor of Neurology and Chairman of the De-
+GERALD M. FENICHEL, M.D., Professor of Neurology and Chairman of the Department

-James W. Ward, M.D., Ph.D., Professor of Neurology Bertram E. Sprofkin, M.D., Clinical Professor of Neurology Charles E. Wells, M.D., Associate Professor of Neurology Kenneth J. Kahn, M.D., Assistant Professor of Neurology William M. Clark, M.D., Assistant Clinical Professor of Neurology John Sloan Warner, M.D., Clinical Instructor in Neurology
+JAMES W. WARD, M.D., Ph.D., Professor of Neurology

+BERTRAM E. SPROFKIN, M.D., Clinical Professor of Neurology

+CHARLES E. WELLS, M.D., Associate Professor of Neurology WILLIAM M. CLARK, M.D., Associate Clinical Professor of Neurology FLORIS DE BALBIAN VERSTER, Ph.D., Assistant Professor of Neurology KENNETH J. KAHN, M.D., Assistant Professor of Neurology

-521. INTRODUCTION TO CLINICAL NEUROLOGY.
-First, Second, and Fourth years.
-This series of weekly discussions will stress the concepts of problem solving in neurology.
+- L. WILLIAM McLain, Jr., M.D., Assistant Professor of Neurology WILLIAM H. OLSON, M.D., Assistant Professor of Neurology John Sloan Warner, M.D., Assistant Clinical Professor of Neurology Robert T. Cochran, M.D., Clinical Instructor in Neurology - 501.
+CLINICAL CLERKSHIP.
+All members of the third-year class are alternately assigned to the neurology wards for two and one-half weeks.
+Students are given direct responsibility for the evaluation and care of patients under the supervision of house staff and faculty.
+This brief exposure is intended to provide the students with an approach to patients with diseases of the nervous system.
+Dr. Fenichel and Staff. - 521.
+INTRODUCTION TO CLINICAL NEUROLOGY.
+First year.
+This series of weekly discussions is intended to compliment the Neuroanatomy course.
 The sessions will include patient demonstrations, clinical-basic science correlations, methods of diagnosis, and systems of therapy.
-The course is intended to provide a framework on which students can later build a clinical experience in neurology.
+The course demonstrates the importance of neuroanatomy and physiology in the understanding of neurological disease.
 One hour per week.
-SPRING.
-Staff.

-522. NEUROLOGY WARD ROUNDS.
+Spring.
+Dr. Olson and Staff. - 523.
+Modern Trends in Neurology.
 Fourth year.
-This elective provides an opportunity for students to participate in the daily departmental teaching rounds.
-The number of days of participation by any student will be prearranged on an individual basis.
-Students will be assigned new consultations to evaluate and present to the staff.
-Two hours per week, six week units.
-FALL & SPRING.
-Staff.

-541. CLINIC, ADULT NEUROLOGY.
+This luncheonseminar will discuss new and proposed treatments of neurological disease.
+The purpose of the seminar is to identify new directions in treatment.
+The students will be expected to actively participate in the preparation of assigned subjects.
+One hour per week.
+FALL.
+Dr. McLain and Staff. - 524.
+THE SCIENTIFIC BASIS OF NEUROLOGY.
+Second year.
+This luncheonseminar is intended to direct the student's attention to recent advances in basic scientific fields which have an impact on the practice of neurology.
+The students will be required to participate actively in the presentation of assigned subjects.
+One hour per week.
+FALL.
+Dr. Kahn and Staff, - 541.
+CLINIC, ADULT NEUROLOGY.
 Fourth year.
 Students will be assigned new patients to be evaluated and will have an opportunity to discuss diagnosis and management with a member of the attending staff.
-Three hours per week, six week units.
+Three hours per week, six-week units.
 FALL & SPRING.
-Dr. Sprofkin and Staff.

-542. CLINIC, PEDIATRIC NEUROLOGY.
+Dr. Kahn and Staff. - 542.
+CLINIC, PEDIATRIC NEUROLOGY.
 Fourth year.
 This clinic offers experience with problems in child development, diseases of the nervous system, and multiple handicaps.
-Student will evaluate and manage 2 wide variety of pediatric neurology problems under the supervision of 2 staff member.
-Three hours per week, six week units.
+Student will evaluate and manage a wide variety of pediatric neurology problems under the supervision of a staff member.
+(Pediatrics 543.7).
+Three hours per week, six-week units.
 FALL & SPRING.
 Drs.
-Fenichel and David T. Karzon (Professor of Pediatrics).

-561. CLERKSHIP IN NEUROLOGY.
+Fenichel and David T. Karzon (Professor of Pediatrics). - 561.
+CLERKSHIP IN NEUROLOGY.
 Fourth year.
-Students will serve as externs on the neurology service of either the Vanderbilt University Hospital or the Veterans Administration Hospital.
+Students will serve as externs on the neurology service of the Vanderbilt University Hospital and/or Nashville General Hospital.
 Their responsibilities will be equivalent to those of interns on the service and include all clinics, conferences, and rounds.
-Full time, six week units.
-Staff.
+Special arrangement can be made for a clerkship stressing pediatric neurology.
+Full time, six-week units.
+Dr. Fenichel and Staff.